jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/checkbox/checkbox.rst

 Checkbox field
 ==============

-Checkbox is a field which allows you to create a dynamic checkbox.
+This field allows you to create a dynamic checkbox.
 It can be checked or left unchecked by participants of the envelope processing flow.

+.. hint:: This field can be added to structured and PDF documents.

 How to add checkbox field to the document
 =========================================